 The stadium has been built in such a way that it can be easily further expanded, by adding additional blocks of seating to both ends of the stadium, taking the capacity up to around 38,000.
-That would probably involve Cardiff getting back into the Premiership, but you never know, that could happen.
-Dare we hope that any such scheme would lead to more tickets being given to away fans?
+That would probably involve Cardiff getting back into the Premiership, but you never know, that could happen one day.

 Some of this stuff came from www.footballgroundguide.com .
 But the various sarcastic comments that crept into this article were all my own work.

 Please report offensive, libellous or inappropriate posts by using the links provided.

 You need to login in order to post your comments

 [ Vote here ]